 Look to the future

-If your parents don’t yet have a will or estate plan, you should work with them to start the process as soon as possible.
+If your elderly parents don’t yet have a will or estate plan, you should work with them to start the process as soon as possible.
 You will need to consult with a lawyer or financial planner to make the arrangements, and you should involve your parents in the decision-making as much as is feasible.